This blog collects thoughts, images, social customs and issues that impact the lives of girls and women and of others who love and support them.

 Mack was born in Ashland, Wisconsin and lived her early school years in Mellen, Wisconsin.
 Following the death of her mother, she moved to suburban Milwaukee, St. Francis, at the age of nine.
 She completed high school at St. Francis High School where she was active in school leadership, theatre, cheerleading and wrote for a student publication.
 She often acknowledges that she is still angry at not being able to play competitive sports as Title IX was not yet passed.
 Her university education includes an undergraduate degree in English secondary education and masters of education degree in special education completed at the University of Wisconsin-La Crosse.
 She completed a doctorate at the University of Illinois in special education and educational administration.

 Maureen has two grown adult children: Rebecca and Bradley.
-She has four grandchildren: Lauren, Hannah, Jack and Leo.
+She has five grandchildren: Lauren, Hannah, Jack, Leo and Billy.

 Mack considers Madeline Island in Lake Superior as her spiritual home.